andreaskoher/effective_distance/README.md

 # Step 4: Plot the results

-We can use the commonly used matplotlib package in order to display the results:
+The commonly used matplotlib package offers all we need.
+It is not a feast for the eyes, but serves us well enough:

 ```python
 import matplotlib.pyplot as plt